GabrySonzo/SpugnaTV/README.md

 CREATE DATABASE IF NOT EXISTS spugnaTV;
 USE spugnaTV;

-CREATE TABLE IF NOT EXISTS Utente(
+CREATE TABLE IF NOT EXISTS Utenti(
     email VARCHAR(255) PRIMARY KEY,
     username VARCHAR(255) NOT NULL,
     password VARCHAR(255) NOT NULL,
+    ruolo VARCHAR(10) NOT NULL,
     foto_profilo VARCHAR(255)
 );

-CREATE TABLE IF NOT EXISTS Lista(
+CREATE TABLE IF NOT EXISTS Liste(
     id SERIAL PRIMARY KEY,
     nome VARCHAR(255) NOT NULL,
     utente_mail VARCHAR(255) REFERENCES Utente(email) ON DELETE CASCADE